maximevhw/portfolio/blog/2024-10-22-my-blog/index.md

 ---
-title: "My New Blog Setup: Docusaurus + GitHub Pages"
+title: "My New Blog Setup"
 # authors: maxime
 tags: []
 ---

 I recently rebuilt my personal website using [Docusaurus](https://docusaurus.io/) and now host it on GitHub Pages.
-After experimenting with various self-hosted options in the past, I wanted something simpler, faster, and easier to manage—Docusaurus turned out to be the perfect fit.
+After experimenting with various self-hosted options in the past, I wanted something simpler, faster, and easier to manage.
+Docusaurus turned out to be the perfect fit.

 ## Why Docusaurus?